Learning how to start running in the morning is no easy feat.

-When I first began working from home, I actually looked forward to my runs themselves.
-And it’s all because of my running location.
+When I first began working from home, I looked forward to my runs themselves because of my running location.

 When I moved, I didn’t have quite as nice a location for morning runs.
 So I would drive 5 minutes down the road to a nice residential area and run there most days.

-The main things I liked about these 2 locations were that they felt safe, were aesthetically pleasing, and had a few fellow morning-risers around.
+The main things I liked about these 2 locations were that they felt safe, were aesthetically pleasing, and had some fellow morning-risers around.

 5. Start with small running goals

-If you want to run in the morning before work, it’s best to start with small goals.
+If you want to start running first thing in the morning, it’s best to start with small goals.